manigalati/usad/README.md

 ## Running the Software

 All the python classes and functions strictly needed to implement the USAD architecture can be found in `usad.py`.
-An example of a realistic application deployed with the [SWaT dataset] is included in `USAD.ipynb`.
+An example of an application deployed with the [SWaT dataset] is included in `USAD.ipynb`.

 ## Copyright and licensing